 As a child-placing agency that licenses foster parents or an adoption agency that conducts home studies, you will want to get CPR background checks of prospective foster or adoptive parents.

-- For 30-day processing of a regular application to support foster care licensing or clearance for adoption, use the Licensing CPR Check Application (see related documents section).
+- For 30-day processing of a regular application to support foster care licensing or clearance for adoption, use the General CPR Check Application.
 Be sure to get your application notarized before you mail it to CFSA.

-- For expedited processing of temporary licensing of kin in DC only, use the Temporary Licensing CPR Check Application (see related documents section).
+- For expedited processing of temporary licensing of kin in DC only, use the Temporary Licensing CPR Check Application.
 For fastest processing, follow all instructions on the form.
+Maryland residents must use the MD Temporary/Emergency License Packet.

 Check a Person Under Investigation in Another Jurisdiction

-As a child welfare agency in another jurisdiction, you may need to ask CFSA for information about people you are investigating for child abuse/neglect because they previously lived or worked in DC.
-Follow these steps.
+As a child welfare agency in another jurisdiction, you may need to ask CFSA for information about people you are investigating for child abuse/neglect.
+Since they previously lived or worked in DC, follow these steps.

 - Write a letter of request on your agency letterhead.
 Include the full name, birth date, social security number, and any former addresses in DC for the person to be checked.
 Include your name, title, and telephone number as the requesting official.